Measuring capacities in multimodal maritime port systems with anchorage queues: Computational results

+To evaluate the operating capacity model described in Section~\ref{subsec:op_cap} for the Port of Houston, archival AIS data from 2022 through 2024 were analyzed at a quarterly resolution.
+These data were used to estimate anchorage queue lengths and vessel waiting times by cargo class.
+The proportion of total anchorage waiting time attributable specifically to channel restrictions was obtained from the developed simulation model.
+It should be noted that estimation of operating capacity does not require a simulation when reliable estimates of channel-restriction waiting times are available from port operational logs directly.

+The observed mean waiting time due to channel restrictions was $42.1$ minutes.
+This estimate is consistent with \cite{zohoori2022quantifying}, who reported $320.28$ hours of total channel-related delays over one month.
+Based on an arrival rate of approximately $0.7$ vph \citep{bathgateAIS} during that period, the implied average wait is $38$ minutes per vessel, which aligns closely with our estimated $42.1$ minutes.
+Using a mean waiting time of $42.1$~minutes due to channel restrictions, the channel operating capacity was computed to be $1.52$~vph.
+Table~\ref{tab:queue_analysis} reports AIS-derived vessel arrival rates, anchorage waiting times, anchorage queue lengths due to terminal restrictions, and the resulting operating capacity estimates.

-To evaluate our proposed model for the port, we analyzed archival AIS data to determine input values for different cargo classes at the anchorage.
-The AIS-derived values for vessel arrival rates, mean anchorage wait times and anchorage queue lengths are shown in Table \ref{tab:result_anchorage}.
-The computed mean service rate was approximately $0.8$ vessels processed by the ship channel per hour.
-It is important to note that the mean service rate does not reflect the maximum number of vessels that the channel can accommodate at any given time.
+The computed operating capacity was found to be approximately $0.82$--$0.98$ vessels processed by the port per hour with an increasing trend over the years.
+Comparing the port operating capacity with the channel operating capacity of $1.52$~vph, we find that channel restrictions are unlikely to be a capacity bottleneck at the Port of Houston under current operating conditions.
+It should be noted that this operating capacity estimate does not reflect the maximum number of vessels that the port can accommodate at any given time.
 Instead, it indicates the mean inbound number of vessels that the port can handle over an extended period.
-For example, the computed $\mu_a$ values in Table \ref{tab:result_anchorage} represent the average hourly processing rate of inbound vessels over each three-month period.
-The operating capacity value account for all operating conditions---including nights, weekends, holidays, channel restrictions, and terminal-level resource constraints.
-Thus, capacity values derived from this queuing model should only be compared against capacity values from the same queuing model for the same location under different conditions to assess various capacity scenarios.
+For example, the computed $C_o$ values in Table \ref{tab:queue_analysis} represent the maximum time-averaged hourly processing rate of inbound vessels over each three-month period.
+The operating capacity value accounts for all operating conditions including nights, weekends, holidays, channel restrictions, and terminal-level resource constraints.

-We observed that the port's operating capacity remained relatively stable over the analysis period, although the mean anchorage waiting time varied from $32.97$ hours to $48.55$ hours, a variation of about $47\%$.
-Our model predicted the waiting time within close margins to the observed waiting times from archival AIS data, with relative errors ranging from $0.35\%$ in the fourth quarter of 2022 to $16.78\%$ in the fourth quarter of 2023.
-Table \ref{tab:result_anchorage} summarizes the calculated service rate, traffic intensity, and anchorage queue length for the port.
-It is important to note that the traffic intensity during each analysis period was extremely high (close to 1), indicating that the entire port system was operating very near its capacity with minimal slack available.
-This, in turn, implies that even slight surges in arrivals could lead to disproportionately large increases in queue lengths.